-A copy of the Funding and Benefits Policy and other Plan documents can be viewed on the Plan's website.
+A copy of the Funding and Benefits Policy and other Plan documents are available on the Plan's website.
 In addition, Plan Members are entitled to examine or obtain various Plan documents as itemized in Sections 43 and 46 of the Alberta Pension Regulations.